Continue to: Max Factor (post-1945)

 Frank Factor was the main ‘nose’ of the Factor family but all the fragrances sold by Max Factor up until 1954 appear to have been imported.

 In 1935, Max Factor developed a liquid greasepaint called Satin Smooth Liquid Foundation matched with Satin Smooth Powder.
 Produced in a range of natural skin tones that were guaranteed not to change colour under studio lights, like other greasepaints it was immune to perspiration.
 Its adoption by the studios seems to have been curtailed by the introduction of Pan-Cake make-up in 1937.

 First used as a film make-up in the 3-colour Technicolor film ‘Vogues of 1938’ (Walter Wanger Productions) in 1937, Pan-Cake’s development had been largely passed to Frank Factor after Max was hit by a delivery truck on North Highland Avenue in 1936.
-After some modifications to its shade range to produce lighter tones, it was released as a general make-up in 1938 in six shades: Cream No. 1, Cream No. 2, Natural No. 1, Natural No. 2, Tan No.1, and Tan No. 2.
+After some modifications to its shade range to produce lighter tones, it was released in 1938 as a general make-up in six shades: Cream No. 1, Cream No. 2, Natural No. 1, Natural No. 2, Tan No.1, and Tan No. 2.
 It sold phenomenally well and sales soon outstripped the combined revenues of all other Max Factor cosmetics (Basten, 1995, p.
 161).